-- Lawrence P. McLellan, Des Moines, District Court Judge for the Fifth Judicial District of Iowa.
+- Judge Lawrence P. McLellan, Des Moines, District Court Judge for the Fifth Judicial District of Iowa.

-- John D. Telleen, LeClaire, District Court Judge for the Seventh Judicial District of Iowa.
+- Judge John D. Telleen, LeClaire, District Court Judge for the Seventh Judicial District of Iowa.

 The Iowa Supreme Court appoints business court judges based on their educational background, experience in the adjudication of complex commercial cases, and their desire to participate in the business court.
 While serving on the business court, the judges also retain their normal district court dockets.

 Paragraph F(3) of the Amended Memorandum of Operation provides as follows:

 Returning cases to the regular court docket.
 Any party in an Iowa Business Specialty Court case may move to transfer the case from the business court docket to the regular court docket of the judicial district where it is filed.
 The presiding business court judge will determine with or without hearing whether, upon a showing of good cause and lack of unfair prejudice to any other party, the case will be transferred back to the regular docket.
 This decision is not subject to review or appeal.

 Cases transferred to the business court docket will be heard in the county where they are filed and venued under current Iowa Rules of Civil Procedure.